vipulnsward/fetch-rails/README.md

 A window.fetch polyfill (https://github.com/github/fetch) for browser, to support fetch api through Rails asset pipeline.

+If you are using webpacker in rails, prefer imporitng this from webpack instead.

 ## Installation

 Add this line to your application's Gemfile: